tobiasfeil/docs-1/docs/cli/graphql-transformer/dataaccess.md

 }
 ```

-## 6. Show all open orders within a given date range across all customers:
+## 6. Show all open orders within a given date range for a specific customer:
 The `@key` `byCustomerByStatusByDate` enables you to run a query that would work for this access pattern.

 In this example, a composite sort key (combination of two or more keys) with the `status` and `date` is used.
 What this means is that the unique identifier of a record in the database is created by concatenating these two fields (status and date) together, and then the GraphQL resolver can use predicates like `Between` or `Contains` to efficiently search the unique identifier for matches rather than scanning all records in the database and then filtering them out.